"Idiots! Rubbish! No clue at all!" Jürgen Klopp is absolutely livid over the sensational rumours | Goal.com English Saudi Arabia

-Alongside Thomas Müller and Mats Hummels, Klopp was introduced at a media event on Monday as a Magenta TV pundit for the upcoming World Cup.
-A press conference followed – and the first question put to Klopp was whether he could envisage taking on the role of Germany’s national team manager in the future.
+Alongside Thomas Müller and Mats Hummels, Klopp was introduced as a World Cup pundit for Magenta TV at a media event on Monday.
+A press conference followed – and the first question put to Klopp was whether he could envisage taking on the role of Germany national team manager in the future.
 “Straight to the point,” he replied with a laugh.
 “I’m not thinking about that at all at the moment.
 Who knows what the next few years will bring.
 But there are absolutely no plans in that regard.”

 Translated by